olucodehub/GamblerX/README.md

 # GamblerX

 # To Do
-# 1. Implement role based authorization on the Betting Controller to ensure for ex: Only admin users can add/update a Betting
+### 1. Implement role based authorization on the Betting Controller to ensure for ex: Only admin users can add/update a Betting
+### 2. Implement delete user, update user (password)
 # End To Do

 App following clean architecture and DDD principles.